Thorium-Sim/thorium-nova/app/routes/docs/Development/app-architecture.md

 ## Client

-The client is a React application built using the [Vite bundler](https://vitejs.dev).
+The client is a React application built using the [Vite bundler](https://vitejs.dev) and React Router.
 Everything on the frontend viewed by the crew, flight directors, and plugin writers is part of the client.
 This includes the built-in documentation (maybe that you are reading right now on the client!)

 The client is organized into routes with React Router and much of its behavior is determined by the server.
 For example, when a flight has started, the client can be assigned to a ship and station.
-Once assigned, when the client navigates to the `/flight` page it should automatically display the controls for that station on that ship.
+Once assigned, when the client navigates to the `/flight/station` page it should automatically display the controls for that station on that ship.

 The Flight Director has a bit more agency when it comes to what their station